sidlogism/impsia_python_toolbox/README.md

 	from impsia.python_toolbox.subprocess_tools import SubprocessRunner    # pylint: disable=import-error,wrong-import-position,no-name-in-module

-But even if you are using the above environment variables, for pylint, you still have to add the check-ignore comment `# pylint: disable=wrong-import-position # noqa: E402` after every import statement placed behind sys.path.append():
+But even if you are using the above environment variables, for pylint and flake8, you still have to add the check-ignore comment `# pylint: disable=wrong-import-position # noqa: E402` after every import statement placed behind sys.path.append():

 	#!/usr/bin/env python3
 	import sys